blackmirag3/Classify/docs/UserGuide.md

 ### - Produce a list of all the students who takes a subject `list`, enter, then followed by `subject name`

 Displays a list of all the students with that associated subject taken in the tuition centre.
+If user enters different letter cases from subjects stored, the system will still match strings regardless of letter case for user intuitiveness.

 ### Produce a list of all students `list`, enter, enter, `1`